In Real Life, Gwen Verdon Was A Force To Be Reckoned With

 Verdon's Legacy

 Verdon passed away in 2000.
-To honour her legacy, all of the marquee lights on Broadway were dimmed at 8:00 p.m. that night, per her New York Times obituary.
+To honor her legacy, all of the marquee lights on Broadway were dimmed at 8:00 p.m. that night, per her New York Times obituary.

 Her life was marked by innovation, creativity, and magnetic performance after magnetic performance.
 And now, a new generation of Broadway fans and newcomers alike will be introduced to brilliance that is Gwen Verdon.